Esther Mombo

-Esther Moraa Mombo is a Kenyan female theologian and a full professor of theology in the school of theology at St. Paul's University, Limuru.
-She researches church history with a focus on mission history, interfaith relations and theology, and gender studies with a focus on African women's theologies, sexuality, and HIV/AIDS.
-She is the founder of the Tamar campaign in Kenya which acknowledges gender-based violence in society and empowers churches to address it.
-She is a founder member of The Circle of Concerned African Women Theologians St. Paul’s chapter in Kenya.
+Esther Moraa Mombo (born 15 May 1957) is a Kenyan female theologian and a full professor of theology in the school of theology at St. Paul's University, Limuru.
+She researches church history, with a focus on mission history, interfaith relations and theology, and gender studies, with a focus on African women's theologies, sexuality, and HIV/AIDS.
+She is the founder of the Tamar campaign in Kenya, which acknowledges gender-based violence in society and empowers churches to address it.
+She is a founding member of The Circle of Concerned African Women Theologians St. Paul’s chapter in Kenya.
+Mombo is the Vice-Chancellor of St. Paul's University, Limuru, Kenya.

 Early life and education

-Esther Mombo was born on 15 May 1957 to Stanley Mombo Maikururi and Maria Vulimu Mombo at Birongo Village in Kisii County, Kenya.
+Esther Mombo was born in Birongo Village, the daughter of Stanley Mombo Maikururi and Maria Vulimu Mombo at Birongo Village in Kisii County, Kenya.
 Her father was a member of the Seventh-day Adventist Church and her mother was a Quaker.
 However, she was brought up by a Quaker grandmother who she referred to as her first pastor and theological educator.

 Mombo earned a Bachelor of Divinity degree from St Paul's United Theological College (now St. Paul's University, Limuru) and a Master of Philosophy degree from the Irish School of Ecumenics of Trinity College Dublin.
 She returned to Kenya to teach at an Anglican bible college, where she became an Anglican herself.
 Mombo completed her Ph.D. in 1998 at School of Divinity, University of Edinburgh as part of the Centre for the Study of Christianity in the Non-Western World.
-She wrote her Ph.D. thesis on the topic "A historical and cultural analysis of the position of Abaluyia Women in Kenyan Quaker Christianity: 1902-1979."
+She wrote her Ph.D. thesis on the topic "A historical and cultural analysis of the position of Abaluyia Women in Kenyan Quaker Christianity: 1902–1979."